We are passionate about grilling around here. If you love it as much as we do, you know how important it is to keep a clean grill.

 - Use a nylon grill brush or a heavy-duty griddle cleaning pad to brush away any lingering carbon or burnt-up grease stuck to the grates.
 Any grime should come off effortlessly at this point.

 - Give them a good rinse before drying them with a paper towel.

 Now you have a clean grill ready for your next grilling session.

 What to Do After Cleaning Your Stainless Steel Grill Grates

 One of the primary perks of using stainless steel grates is how low-maintenance they are.
 Unlike cast iron grill grates that need to be seasoned to keep it in good condition and prevent it from rusting, steel grates don’t require any of that.

 As long as you dry them thoroughly with paper towels after cleaning them and keep your grill moisture-free, your steel grates will remain pristine.
 If you live in a humid area, ensure you have a weather-resistant cover on your grill when it’s not in use.

 The rule of thumb to live by when barbecuing on stainless steel grates is – Oil your food and not the grates.
 We often see people doing the reverse, which is wrong for two reasons.

-First, oiling the grates with cooking oil is completely pointless since the oil won’t adhere to the surface.
+First, oiling the grates with cooking oil is completely pointless since the vegetable oil won’t adhere to the surface.
 It simply falls into the fire below, which doesn’t serve the purpose you had intended it to.

 Second, even if – for some reason – the cooking oil did stick to the surface of the grids, the heat from the fire below will burn it all off the stainless steel surface after a short while.